Alodine coating process

 Alodine coating, or alodine chemical conversion coating, is a popular surface-finishing process for aluminum and other metallic parts—the thick chromate layer on the surface.
 The chromate layer on the surface protects against corrosion and wear, especially in high-temperature or corrosive environments.

-At Prolean, we offer professional alodine finishing services for your aluminum and other metallic parts.
+At Prolean, we offer professional alodine coating services for your aluminum and other metallic parts.
 We have experience in alodine chemical conversion coating for different manufactured parts.
 So, contact us if you’re looking for a manufacturing or surface finishing service.

 FAQ